Topics Map > Teaching HyFlex

 Topics Map > Services > Teaching, Learning and Classrooms > Synchronous Online Instruction

-Designing your course for HyFlex teaching and learning presents challenges for both students and faculty.
-Course outcomes will still be the same for all students.
-There may be different activities and assignments, different delivery methods, and assessment strategies may change.
-At the end of the semester the formative and summative assessments will still measure student achievements in the course.
+Designing your course using a variety of teaching methods presents challenges for both students and faculty.
+Course outcomes are always the same for all students.
+There may be different activities and assignments throughout the course.
+Assessment strategies may vary depending on the assignments.
+At the end of the semester the formative and summative assessments should still measure student achievements in the course.
 Are the students able to do what the outcomes identify?

 Communication & Feedback